opensovereigncloud/ironcore-in-a-box/README.md

 ## Examples

 You can find examples of how to use the IronCore API in the [Examples](examples/) directory.
 You can spin up a VM in a [VPC / Overlay Network](https://en.wikipedia.org/wiki/Virtual_private_cloud) with a virtual IP.
+Using the command `kubectl get machine,network,nic,virtualip` to find out status and more information regarding the provisioned VM.
 By default, VMs enable password login for easy accessing and testing.
 The default username and password are `ironcore` and `best123`.
 Customized ignition can be also generated and used for other purposes.

 Your local "datacenter" is at your fingertips to test.
 Ironcore API documentation can be found [here](https://ironcore-dev.github.io/ironcore/api-reference/overview/) which shows the whole capabilities of IronCore.